You can configure the File Services, which enable you to create file shares on your vSAN datastore.

 • For best performance, the number of IP addresses must be equal to the number of hosts in the vSAN cluster.

-• All the static IP addresses should be from the same subnet.
+• All the static IP addresses must be from the same subnet.

-• Every static IP address has a corresponding FQDN, which should be part of the Forward lookup and Reverse lookup zones in the DNS server.
+• Every static IP address has a corresponding FQDN, which must be part of the Forward lookup and Reverse lookup zones in the DNS server.

 • If you are planning to create a Kerberos based SMB file share or a Kerberos based NFS file share, you need the following: